 If you fail to plan, you are planning to fail.

-Components of Effective Planning
+Components of an Effective Plan of Action

 When most people think about planning, they envision an arduous process that involves a lot of time and effort.
 Yes, of course they have goals they would like to achieve, however their goals come without plans.
 These people believe that over time they will chip-away and eventually reach those goals.
 Planning just tends to slow them down; it makes pursuing their goal more cumbersome and rigid.
 Instead they want to be flexible and free to change their course and direction at any time.